microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ### Example 7: Notify multiple users about pending finance approval requests

-This example shows how you can send an activity feed notification to multiple users in bulk.
+The following example shows how to send an activity feed notification to multiple users in bulk.
 This example notifies multiple stakeholders about pending finance approval requests.

 > **Note:** The ability to send notifications to multiple users in bulk is currently only available in beta.